SabrinaOtoni/EnergyConsumptionCase/README.md

 # EnergyConsumptionCase

 ## Description
-Predicting energy consumption using Machine Learning & Deep Learning (comparison), and analyzing trends using Tableau.
+Predicting energy consumption (hourly) using Machine Learning & Deep Learning (comparison).

 ## Goal
 As a DS student, my goals with this project are to study a little bit more about time series cases and implementing Deep Learning architectures.